 Research the security of a product before buying

-Electronic devices are no different to other products you purchase in that you should conduct some research before buying about which one is right for your needs.
-Look for reputable reviews paying particular attention to whether or not any guarantees are given by the manufacturer about product updates in the future if a security issue is identified.
+Connected devices are no different to other products you purchase in that you should conduct some research about which one is right for your needs before buying.
+Look for reputable reviews, and pay particular attention to whether or not any guarantees are given by the manufacturer about product updates in the future if a security issue is identified.

 Is your router secure?